 - Family-Unfriendly Violence: For a film rated PG, the film contains a sizable amount of blood and limbs flying, though films in the 70s were allowed to have a moderate amount of grisly violence.

-- Infant Immortality: Subverted.
+- Improbable Infant Survival: Subverted.
 Poor little Bobby has his leg torn off by the bear, though his ultimate fate is implied to be survival.

 - Made of Explodium: The bear is blown up by a bazooka

-- Novelization: And it made far more sense than the movie, too, as it actually gave real reasons for why the bear started eating people.
-If you must know, it grew too big too fast, so its mother drove it off before it knew how to hunt properly; it injured its jaw before entering the park, leaving it in serious pain; and one of the first victims was menstruating.
-Angry hungry bear plus the scent of blood = massacre time.
+- Novelization: By William Collins.
+Noted for making far more sense than the movie, as it actually gave real reasons for why the bear started eating people.
+If you must know, it grew too big too fast, so its mother drove it off before it knew how to hunt or forage properly; it injured its jaw before entering the park, leaving it in serious pain; and one of the first victims was menstruating.
+Angry hungry bear plus clumsy human prey plus the scent of blood = massacre time.

 - Off with His Head!: That poor horse This one is Truth in Television too; bears really have decapitated large mammals with a single blow from their paw.

 - Prehistoric Monster: Played with.
 At one point, Scotty identifies the bear as an Ursus arctodus.
-Anyone caring to do the research will discover this is (at least partially) the scientific name for the giant short-faced bear which pretty much fits in terms of its hyper-carnivorous behavior.
+Anyone caring to do the research will discover this is (at least partially) the scientific name for the giant short-faced bear (Arctodus simus), which pretty much fits in terms of its hyper-carnivorous behavior.
 The bear's size more closely approaches the more herbivorous Ursus spelaus, or cave bear.